Top 12 Associate Product Manager Skills to Put on Your Resume

 1. Jira

-Jira is a project management and issue tracking software designed to help teams plan, track, and manage their work and product development processes efficiently.
+Jira is a work management and issue tracking platform used to plan, prioritize, and monitor product development from idea to release.

 Why It's Important